ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 	- Understand the work done per cell
 Guidelines
 - Only polynomial num of subproblems
-- natural ordering of subproblems for enumeration
+- Natural ordering of subproblems for enumeration
--
+- Have to be able to calculate larger problems from smaller problems

 ## Weighted Scheduling